AlexVvx/code-wars/katas/check-brackets/readme.md

 # Task
-Implement function checkBrackets(str, bracketsConfig), that for given brackets sequence will return true if it is correct and false otherwise
+Implement function checkBrackets(str, bracketsConfig), that for given brackets sequence will return true if it is correct or false otherwise

 In the second param there is bracketsConfig - the array of pairs open-closed brackets.
 Each subarray includes only 2 elements - opening and closing bracket